 Amidst the many banners and flags carried by crowd members was one that caught the eye of a campaign speaker.
 It read:“They picked on the wrong city.”
 This sign echoed the slogan used by locals after the Boston bombings, and it may be no coincidence that both cities have a high population of people decended from Irish immigrants.

 That aside, it led me to wonder whether there is something in the character of the population of Liverpool that made this message resonate so strongly with its citizens.
-And what better way to consider this astrologically than to look at an astrological chart for Liverpool, based on Harold Wigglesworth’s research.
+And as an astrologer, what better way to consider this than by looking at the astrological chart for the city of Liverpool, which has been created based on Harold Wigglesworth’s research.